-6. Training
+5. Training

-NWSSP will provide awareness training for key staff to assist them in investigating complaints relative to their directorates and in line with this Protocol.
+NWSSP will provide awareness training for key staff to assist them in investigating concerns and complaints relative to their directorates and in line with this Protocol.

-7. Principles for Handling and Investigation of Complaints
+6. Principles for Handling and Investigation of Complaints

-NWSSP is committed to dealing with complaints in an open, accessible and fair manner.
+NWSSP is committed to dealing with concerns and complaints in an open, accessible, and fair manner.
 The process followed for the investigation and handling of these ensures:

-- There is an established single point of entry for the submission of complaints; - Complaints can be made through a variety of routes.
-For example: a social media platform, electronically sent, verbally or written.
-This includes in Welsh or English or another language, if requested by a complainant;

-- Complaints are thoroughly investigated in an open, fair and efficient manner; - The complainant is treated with respect and courtesy at every stage; - Expectations of the complainant are established and their complaint investigated thoroughly with their involvement sought as required; and - The complainant will be advised that the Complaints Lead in NWSSP Corporate Services will act as their contact throughout the handling of the complaint unless technical expertise is sought from a more suitable member of staff (for example - legal services).
+- There is an established single point of entry for the submission of concerns and complaints; - Concerns and complaints can be made through a variety of routes.
+For example, a social media platform, electronically sent, verbally or written.
+This includes in Welsh or English or another language, if requested by a complainant; - Concerns and complaints are thoroughly investigated in an open, fair, and efficient manner; - The complainant is treated with respect and courtesy at every stage; - Expectations of the complainant are established, and their concern or complaint investigated thoroughly with their involvement sought as required; and - The complainant will be advised that the Complaints Lead in NWSSP Corporate Services will act as their contact throughout the handling of the concern or complaint unless technical expertise is sought from a more suitable member of staff (e.g. legal services).

 The complainant will receive a timely and appropriate response to their complaint and is kept informed if there is a delay.
-In accordance with the relevant regulations and Velindre NHS Trust Handling Complaints Policy:
+In accordance with the relevant Legislation, Regulation and Guidance, and Velindre University NHS Trust Handling Complaints Policy:

-- Acknowledgement of a complaint is to be made within 2 working days to the complainant; and - A response to a complaint is to be issued within 30 working days of the date of acknowledgement, unless it will take longer to investigate, in which case the complainant will be notified of this.
+- Acknowledgement of a complaint is to be made within 2 working days to the complainant; and - A formal response to a complaint is to be issued within 30 working days of the date of acknowledgement, unless it will take longer to investigate, in which case the complainant will be notified of this.

-8. Dealing with Receipt of Complaints
+7. Dealing with Receipt of Complaints

-Complaints are to be received by the Corporate Services Team at a single point of entry.
+Complaints are to be received by the Corporate Services Manager at a single point of entry.
 The advertised point of contact is:

-NHS Wales Shared Services Partnership Corporate Services - Complaints 4-5 Charnwood Court Heol Billingsley Parc Nantgarw Cardiff CF15 7QZ
+NHS Wales Shared Services Partnership Corporate Services - Complaints 4-5 Charnwood Court Heol Billingsley,Parc Nantgarw Cardiff CF15 7QZ